useTableCache

 -

-Item ID is genuinely new — The item is inserted at the correct sorted position using the
+Unknown ID, sorts within a cached page — The item is inserted at the correct sorted position using

 Remove Behavior

-Section titled “Remove Behavior”remove(id) performs the following steps:
+Section titled “Remove Behavior”remove(id) performs surgical cache adjustment:

-- The item’s ID is removed from tracking.
+- The item’s ID is marked as removed in the

 Reset Behavior

-Section titled “Reset Behavior”reset() discards all cached data:
+Section titled “Reset Behavior”reset() discards all cached data and resets the viewport:

 - Any pending